SAP-samples/teched2022-XP280/exercises/ex2/README.md

 You now have (at least) three subaccounts inside your Trail global account.

-# Part 2: Enable SAP Cloud Transport Management for use
+## Enable SAP Cloud Transport Management for use

-## Subscribe to SAP Cloud Transport Management
+### Subscribe to SAP Cloud Transport Management

 The subaccount which has been created automatically when creating the BTP Trial global account (called 'trial' by default) has all the needed entitlements for enabling SAP Cloud Transport Management.
 We will use this subaccount for the exercise.

 If you want to use another subaccount to enable cTMS you have to first make sure that the needed entitlements are available.
 Please see the [corresponding documentation](https://help.sap.com/docs/TRANSPORT_MANAGEMENT_SERVICE/7f7160ec0d8546c6b3eab72fb5ad6fd8/13894bed9e2d4b25aa34d03d002707f9.html) in that case.